 - Documentation of a complete physical examination, including required laboratory tests.
 All health information is kept confidential.
-Students will have direct contact with patients, and have the responsibility to maintain very high standards of health practice.
-Health problems, which would interfere with the applicant's ability to meet program objectives, will be dealt with on an individual basis. - Documentation of up to date immunizations prior to clinical assignment.
-Additional immunizations (e.g., influenza) may be necessary. - Documentation of current health insurance coverage, which must be maintained while in the clinical experience course. - Purchase of student uniform. - Adult, child, and infant CPR certification for Healthcare Providers (due prior to the commencement of MLT 102).
+Students will have direct contact with patients and have the responsibility to maintain very high standards of health practice. - Documentation of up to date immunizations prior to clinical assignment.
+Additional immunizations (e.g., influenza) may be necessary. - Documentation of current health insurance coverage, which must be maintained throughout the Program. - Attendance at scheduled Program orientation prior to entry. - · Purchase of MA student uniform. - Adult, child, and infant CPR certification for Healthcare Providers (due prior to the commencement of Medical Assistant Practicum).